Mozenn/portfolio-app/posts/setup-keycloak-docker.md

 In addition, we define a pgAdmin service.
 It provides an easy-to-use User Interface and prevents entering the container directly to query the database using the command line.

-We just need to add two new environment variables to define the default login to access the UI.
+We need to add two new environment variables to define the default login to access the UI.

 ```json
 POSTGRES_USER="dev"